NethServer/docs/administrator-manual/en/shared_folder.rst

 When accessing a SMB share, some user interfaces provide a single user name field.
 In that case, specify the **user short name** prefixed with the **NetBIOS domain name**.
-For instance, if the NetBIOS domain name is "COMPANY" and the user name is "john.smith", the domain-prefixed user name to access a SMB share
+For instance, if the NetBIOS domain name is "DOMAIN" and the user name is "john.smith", the domain-prefixed user name to access a SMB share
 is: ::

-    COMPANY\john.smith
+    DOMAIN\john.smith

 On the contrary, some applications provide separate input fields for the NetBIOS domain name and the user name; in that case fill in the input fields